 - We place Purification essential oil blend, baking soda, and vinegar in our toilet for 5 minutes (not too much unless you want a volcano effect!).
 Then we come back, quickly brush the sides and under the rim, and flush away the residue.

-- Another super simple water and vinegar recipe is for our Glass & Window Cleaner.
-It’s homemade, non-toxic, and all natural.
+- Another super simple water and vinegar recipe is our Glass & Window Cleaner.
+It’s homemade, non-toxic, and all-natural.
 Plus, it smells amazing with our favorite Lemongrass essential oil.

 - Find 6 of our Best Spring Cleaning Recipes here!